kashifji/TimeZone-Aware-Record-Management/README.md

 Using the Application

     Register/Log in: Start by registering a new user or logging in.
-    Manage Records: Once logged in, you can create new records, view them in a list, and select individual records to edit or delete.
+    Manage Records: Once logged in, you can create new records, view them in a list.